aadi121205/aadi121205/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have started a lithium fire more times than fingers on my hand (By Mistake)
+- ⚡ Fun fact: I have started a chemical fire more times than fingers on my hand (By Mistake)

 ### 📫 How to Reach Me